Ikea Case Study- (Business Model)

 According to CNN, the new store is spread across 400,000 square feet in the southern city of Hyderabad & plans to invest 105 billion rupees in India.

 But have you ever wondered?
-How Ikea works?
+How does Ikea work?

 What is the meaning of IKEA?

 How IKEA works?